X16Community/x16-docs/X16 Reference - Appendix H - Onboard Upgrade Guide.md

 		- NB: If you plan to do option 2, ref the instructions, you should practice doing this reset while at the READY prompt.
 Once you get the hang of it, you can do it during programming.
 It is important that you get it correct at the critical moment when the SMC is hanging inside the bad bootloader.
 - If you have a different SMC version than 45.1.0, you most likely do not have the bad bootloader.

-#### Recommended install method, SMCUPDATE-47.2.3.PRG
+#### Recommended install method, SMCUPDATE-48.0.0.PRG
-- The recommended method to upgrade SMC to latest version 47.2.3, is to use an installer with version 47.2.3 bundled together with the installer.
+- The recommended method to upgrade SMC to latest version 48.0.0, is to use an installer with version 48.0.0 bundled together with the installer.
-- Note that this version is currently not inside an official release
 - If there is a risk of having the bad v2 bootloader, have a jumper wire ready
 - Load and run the installer
 ```
 @CD:/UPDATE/SMC
-LOAD "SMCUPDATE-47.2.3.PRG"
+LOAD "SMCUPDATE-48.0.0.PRG"
 RUN
 ```
 - Use the jumper wire if needed, ref the "update-with-bad-bootloader-v2.md" instructions